React-Automation-Studio/React-Automation-Studio/README.md

 ```
 check to see if your epics files exist

-cd back to Automation Studio install path and cd to epics/
+cd back to React Automation Studio install path and cd to epics/

 ### 3.1.1.3 Download and install Synapps